mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 ### Bug Fixes & Performance:
 - Thousands of bug fixes using the latest up to date mods. - [YUPDate](https://www.nexusmods.com/newvegas/mods/90824)
-- Massively improved collision allowing you to actually shoot through gaps.
-[MAC-TEN](https://www.nexusmods.com/newvegas/mods/83815)
-- Tons of mesh fixes, visual and collsion improvements aiding performance. - [MAC-TEN](https://www.nexusmods.com/newvegas/mods/83815)
+- Tons of mesh fixes including visual and collision enhancements. - [MAC-TEN](https://www.nexusmods.com/newvegas/mods/83815)
 - Various Script optimizations. - [Vanilla Script Micro-Optimizations](https://www.nexusmods.com/newvegas/mods/92147)
 - Many textures and meshes have been packed into uncompressed BSA's for maximum performance.
-- A collection of tweaks for certain audio files to fix popping issues and other annoyances
+- A collection of tweaks for certain audio files to fix popping issues and other annoyances.

 ---